simonescaccia/Gymnasium-Taxi-Agent/README.md

         |Y| : |B: |
         +---------+

-## Action Space
+## 1.2.
+Action Space

-The action shape is `(1,)` in the range `{0, 5}` indicating which direction to move the taxi or to pickup/drop off passengers.
+The action shape is `(1,)` in the range `{0, 5}` indicating which direction to move the taxi or to pick up/drop off the passenger.

 - 0: Move south (down)
 - 1: Move north (up)
 - 2: Move east (right)
 - 3: Move west (left)
 - 4: Pickup passenger
-- 5: Drop off passenger
+- 5: Drop off the passenger

-## Observation Space
+## 1.3.
+Observation Space

 There are 500 discrete states since there are 25 taxi positions, 5 possible locations of the passenger (including the case when the passenger is in the taxi), and 4 destination locations.

-Destination on the map are represented with the first letter of the color.
+Destinations on the map are represented with the first letter of the color.

 Passenger locations: